 Keystone's growth and vitality continued in the eighties with the opening of the new multi-million dollar Gambal Athletic Center and the renovation of Keystone's historic Harris Hall.

 Baccalaureate Degree Programs In 1998, the College received formal approval from the Pennsylvania Department of Education to offer baccalaureate degree programs.
-President Boehm made the announcement of what he called a "new era" for the College at the 127th commencement exercises held in May, 1998.

 In 2000, the College awarded its first baccalaureate degree and announced the receipt of its first million dollar gift.
 January 2001 marked the opening of the College's newest residence hall, Keystone Commons, the first new residence hall built on campus since Moffat Hall in 1970.